lizshw/creativecodingblogaf/posts/second-post-example.md

     iframe.height = iframe.width * 9 / 16 + 42

 </script>
 With this attempt, I started from the base template again and duplicated the code, changing the y positioning by half the size (35) each time.
 In theory this is a grid, but I think it would look better if the size ran diagonally rather than vertically.
-Obviously the code could be more efficiant, likely using another for loop that references i and size.
+Obviously the code could be more efficiant, likely using another for loop that references 'i' and 'size'.

 </script>